HasifAhmed/MKS65C-shell/README.md

 Hasif Ahmed Adil Gondal Per 10

 Features:
-- Redirection with multiple > or < work
+- Redirection with single > or < work
 - Forks and executes commands
 - Parses multiple commands with ;
 - Single pipe functionality is there